michaelmwangi/michaelmwangi.github.io/_posts/2017-10-20-force-fields.md

 $$\sum_{intermolecular} = \sum_{electrostatic}\frac{q_1q_2}{4\pi\epsilon_0r}+\sum_{vdw}[(\frac{r_0}{r_ij})^{12} - 2(\frac{r_0}{r_ij})^{6}]$$

 In a nutshell these are the core parts of a force field.
-There are many type of force field that exist in literature for different system and some of them include;
+There are many type of force field that exist in literature for different systems and some of them include;

 1. AMBER
 2. CHARMM